Royal Falkland Islands Police: Ranks

-The RFIP is headed by a Chief Police Officer, who holds the rank of Superintendent.
-The Chief Police Officer is assisted by a Deputy Chief Officer who holds the rank of Inspector.
+The RFIP is headed by a Chief Police Officer, who holds the rank of superintendent.
+The Chief Police Officer is assisted by a deputy chief officer who holds the rank of inspector.

 Uniformed policing

-Uniformed community policing is carried out by a team of 12 police constables and 8 reserve constables, supervised by two police sergeants.
+Uniformed community policing is carried out by a team of twelve police constables and a pool reserve constables, supervised by two police sergeants.

 Criminal Investigation Department

 The island's permanent CID was formed in 2018.
 Previously criminal detection was undertaken by uniformed police officers.
-The CID is staffed by three detective constables and one detective sergeant.
+The CID is staffed by two detective constables and one detective sergeant.

 Prison service

-Until November 2014 the RFIP also provided prison services on the Falkland Islands.
-Since that time there has been a separate and dedicated prison service, but this is still located within the police station, working with the RFIP to provide custody and detention facilities.
-The prison service is staffed by a prison manager and four prison officers.
+Until November 2014, the RFIP also provided prison services on the Falkland Islands.

+Since then, there has been a separate and independent prison service (HMPS), located adjacent to the police station.

 Other Falklands police services

-Owing to the large military presence on the Falkland Islands there is always a contingent of Military Police - known as Joint Service Police & Security Unit (JSPSU), British Forces South Atlantic - stationed on the island.
-As a matter of policy, all British Military Police officers from all three services assigned to the Falklands are also sworn in as RFIP reserve constables, so that they have full civil police powers during their tour of duty.
+Owing to the large military presence on the Falkland Islands there is always a contingent of military police – known as Joint Service Police & Security Unit (JSPSU), British Forces South Atlantic – stationed on the island.

+As a matter of policy, all British military police officers from all three services assigned to the Falklands are also sworn in as RFIP reserve constables, so that they have full civil police powers during their tour of duty.